Skip to main content

 As a Linux user, I wondered whether the software would work under Wine.
 This also seemed like a good platform for logging and general experimentation.
 Somewhat to my surprise, the software ran without issues under Wine on the first attempt.

 Enabling Wine logging (WINEDEBUG=hid) revealed that the software is looking for a USB HID device with Vendor ID 0x845e and Product IDs 0x0001 and 0x0002.
 This Vendor ID does not appear in any list of known vendors, which was in line with my expectations.
-At this stage, I did not yet know that this was unrelated to the actual VID and PID.
+(Note: at this point, I did not yet know that these values are unrelated to the adapter.
+I still have no idea where they came from.)

 I also noticed that the software has a separate window for logging USB HID events.
 Combined with the Wine logging results, this indicates that the adapter presents itself as a HID device rather than as a serial port.
 This strongly suggests a microcontroller-based solution rather than an off-the-shelf adapter, which would make it much harder to replicate.